shhwang1/3-Anomaly_Detection/README.md

 ### 1. Anomaly Detection utilizes very unbalanced data.
 In explaining the definition of Anomaly, he mentioned the purpose of Anomaly Detection.
 Anomaly Detection aims to detect a small number of anomaly data embedded between the majority of data that are even.
 Therefore, we also use dataset consisting of very few ano data and most normal data.

+### 2. Anomaly Detection trains the model only with normal data.